-- 9.46.
-All publicity (as listed above) must also contain acknowledgement of funding received from the Employment Partner unless otherwise requested. - 9.47.
-All parties must comply with confidentiality as outlined in the Research Agreement. - 9.48.
+- 17.1.
+All proposed publications arising from the Research Project must have the approval of the Employment Mentor and the Academic Supervisor prior to publication. - 17.2.
+All publicity, including public lectures, interviews, email signatures, letterheads, office signs, publications, monographs, print materials, online materials, press releases, television and radio advertisements, websites, film, video and audio recordings associated with or arising from the research undertaken by the Scholar while in receipt of a Council Scholarship must contain acknowledgement of funding received from the Council, its Strategic Funding Partner if relevant and Employment Partner.
+Where possible, the Council logo should always be included in any such acknowledgement.
+(The logo is available to download from the Council website.) - 17.3.
+All publicity (as listed above) must also contain acknowledgement of funding received from the Employment Partner unless otherwise requested. - 17.4.
+All parties must comply with confidentiality as outlined in the Research Agreement. - 17.5.
 Notwithstanding the requirement to report on all publicity or achievements through progress reporting, Scholars are also required to notify the Council in advance of their participation in any significant events, including receipt of an award or medal, public dissemination of the scholar's research, or media coverage of same.
 Advance notification should be made by emailing schemes@research.ie.

-10. FINANCE
+18. FINANCE